ibm-cloud-docs/citrix-netscaler-vpx/upgrade-netscaler.md

    {: note}

 1. On the Upload Software screen, browse to the location of the upgrade file and click **Upgrade**.
 The firmware uploads.
-1. On the resulting System Upgrade window, you will be prompted to reboot.
+1. On the resulting System Upgrade window, you are prompted to reboot.
 Click **Close**.
 1. Go back to **System**, and click **Reboot**.
 1. After the upgrade, close all browser instances and clear your computer's cache before accessing the appliance.